cmda-bt/pt-course-19-20/readme.md

 ###### Grade

-This project consists of two parts: first an [individual assignment][a1], then a [team assignment][a2].
-Both assignments get a grade (1-10) and both assignments have equal weight (50% - 50%) in the final grade of the project.
+This project consists of two parts: first an [individual assignment][a1] (60%), then a [team assignment][a2] (40%).
+Both assignments get a grade (1-10) and both assignments have different weights in the calculation of the final grade of the project (60% for a1 individual, 40% for a2 team).
 The two assignments can compensate each other.

 Grades for this project follow standard academic grading of the Netherlands.
 The scale ranges from 1 (very poor) to 10 (outstanding).